In the Main Gallery

 Exhibition runs: 22 May – 10 June 2020

 An investigation in ceramics and drawing.

 Exploring memories of a family property in drought, “Broken Earth” examines contemporary issues of climate change on a drying planet.
 The vivid childhood memory of a seven-year drought is used as a lens to examine our current environmental crisis.
 Nicole works in clay and on paper to explore ideas of memory, place and loss, demonstrating the fragility of our natural systems.

 All profits to go to Bushfire relief.

 Exhibition runs: 30 April – 20 May 2020

 Reimagined patterns and colours in the landscape, caused by both natural forces and human intervention, using textile elements of stitch, thread, colour and line.

-March 30 – April 29 2020
+Exhibition runs: 30 March – 29 April 2020

 An exhibition by the group of artists that make up Create Connect, Victoria Park Centre for the Arts’ visual art program for people living with a disability.
 A celebration and presentation of some of their works to date.